jcs/no_color/index.md

 output can set one environment variable in their shell to have it automatically affect all supported software.

-This website will document which software has adopted this standard and when support was added.
-For software that has not or will not adopt this standard, an attempt will be made to document how to otherwise disable color.

-To add software to this site,
+To add to this list of supported software,
 [clone this site's Git repository](https://github.com/jcs/no_color) and submit a pull request.